Wesleyan-Media-Project/entity_linking_2022/README.md

 6. In order to successfully run each R script, you must first set your working directory.
 You can achieve this by adding the line `setwd("your/working/directory")` to the top of the R scripts, replacing `"your/working/directory"` with whatever directory you are running from.
 Additionally, make sure that the locations to which you are retrieving input files and/or sending output files are accurate.

+7. (Jump to 9 if you want to use the pretrained model we provided.)
+Now, you can create the knowledge base by running the R script in the `facebook/knowledge_base` folder.

+8. Next, you will train the entity linking model using Spacy library.
+The scripts are in the `facebook/train` folder.

-7. Now, run the inferences scripts in this repo according to their numbering.
+9. Finally, run the inferences scripts in this repo according to their numbering.
 For example, if you want to run the inference pipeline, you can run the scripts in the following order:

    1. [facebook/inference/01_combine_text_asr_ocr.R](https://github.com/Wesleyan-Media-Project/entity_linking_2022/blob/main/facebook/inference/01_combine_text_asr_ocr.R)
    2. [facebook/inference/02_entity_linking_inference.py](https://github.com/Wesleyan-Media-Project/entity_linking_2022/blob/main/facebook/inference/02_entity_linking_inference.py)